BIOGRAPHY

 Kenpo Gathering Of Eagles, which was held in Las Vegas, Nevada.
 This invitation

-afforded Punong Guro Bolden the opportunity to share his unusual knowledge and insights
+afforded Tom the opportunity to share his unusual knowledge and insights

 into the Eskrima legacy of Hawaiian Kenpo.
-Punong Guro Bolden conducted a series of
+Tom Bolden conducted a series of

 The "Connecting The Systems" seminars were among the most popular conducted at

-The Gathering, with the high point coming when Punong Guro Bolden’s teacher’s
+The Gathering, with the high point coming when Tom's teacher's teacher, The legendary

-ceremony was witnessed by hundreds in attendance including such martial arts
+The awards ceremony was witnessed by hundreds in attendance including such martial arts notables

 ongoing classes, seminars, camps and videos.
 He also demonstrated "American